 Fatigue is much more than simply feeling tired; it is a medical issue that can shape the course of your daily routine.
-The team at Pittsburgh Dental Sleep Medicine in Wexford, Monroeville, McMurray, and Latrobe, Pennsylvania, offers an impressive array of skills and expertise and can help you navigate your fatigue and chart a course toward relief.
+The team at Pittsburgh Dental Sleep Medicine in Latrobe, McMurray, Monroeville, and Wexford, Pennsylvania, offers an impressive array of skills and expertise and can help you navigate your fatigue and chart a course toward relief.
 If you’re not getting the rest you need, call the office today to book your visit, or try the easy online booking tool to set up your visit.

 Most people associate fatigue with feeling tired, but there is much more to this serious medical condition than a sense of sleepiness.
 Fatigue is an overwhelming sense of weariness that permeates all aspects of your daily life.